edelstorm-documentation/english/docs/sign-up.md

 !!! warning "Confirm your number"

-    1. Have your phone near you because, in the next step, you will receive an automatic call from AWS.
+    1. Have your phone near you because you will receive an automatic call from AWS at the next step.
-    2. You will have to enter 4 numbers on your phone, that will appear on your computer screen.
+    2. You will have to enter 4 numbers on your phone.
+Those numbers will appear on your computer screen.

 ***

 **Phone number confirmation**

-Now, AWS is going to check that you are a real person and not a robot.
+Now, AWS is going to check that you are a humain and not a robot.

 :    * Select your country and type your phone number.
 :    * Complete the Captcha by typing the letters and numbers that you can see on the image.